ernest-bruce/human-internet/smart_software.md

 · you *communicate* with people, you do not dial, [Skype][Skype], or [FaceTime][FaceTime]
 · you *write* documents, not [Google Docs][GoogleDocs] or [Microsoft Office][MicrosoftOffice] documents

-there many apps you can use to perform each of those tasks
+there are many apps you can use to perform each of those tasks
 · sometimes you can work with the same content on more than one app
 · but other times you are forced into a proprietary format
 · each app offers a distinctive user experience, with advantages and disadvantages